midtown-ai/www/docs/glossary/l.md

  ~ controls how rapidly the model learns/changes

- :warning: Often symbolized by 'alpha'
+/// note | Often symbolized by 'alpha'
+///

  The learning rate `controls how rapidly the weights and biases of each network are updated during training`.
 A higher learning rate might allow the network to explore a wider set of model weights, but might pass over more optimal weights.
 Iterative learning: (1) observe difference between predicted answer, and correct answer.
 (2) Adjust the model a 'small amount' (at each pass /epoch) to make the prediction closer to the correct answer.
 Size of update at each iteration.
 Relative weight of new iteration vs old iterations?

  The learning rate is impacted differently function of the ML algorithm in use

 ```
 new_value = expected_value + alpha * ( observed_error )
           = expected_value + alpha * ( observed_value - expected_value)